Increasing Affordability and Accessibility

 In the State Senate, I led the fight for affordable insulin and reduced prescription drug coverage.
 The federal government has the power to fix this; it provides health services and has massive purchasing power.
 But big insurance and pharmaceutical companies are standing in the way, protecting their profits.
 Medicare only began negotiating drug prices in 2025, but the current list of drugs is too limited.
 We should expand Medicare and Medicaid’s ability to negotiate for lower prices on most prescription medicines.
 That would not only lower costs for patients, but it would save billions in taxpayer dollars.

-We can help stabilize Medicare by allowing all Americans to buy into Medicare, lowering the cost of private insurance by lowering the average age, while utilizing a cost-neutral system that already exists.
+Medicare for All: We can guarantee affordable healthcare for everyone by simply making Medicare available to all Americans who want it, while allowing people to opt out if they prefer their private insurance.
+This will lower the cost of both Medicare and private insurance by lowering the average age, and utilizing a cost-neutral system that already exists.
 Despite what so many people want you to think, this problem can be solved, if we just have the will to fight for affordable health care for everyone.